-The IRS announces a Standard Mileage Rate every tax year that taxpayers can use to calculate their vehicle expenses for tax deduction purposes.
-The 2021 Business Mileage Standard Rate is 56 cents/mile, which can quickly add up to a considerable amount in tax deductions, which means More Money in your Wallet.
+The IRS announces a standard mileage rate every tax year that taxpayers can use to calculate their vehicle expenses for tax deduction purposes.

 Let’s look at Emma for instance.
-She is a Real Estate Agent who had 5 clients who were looking for properties this month.
-Emma calculates that she drives around 90 miles per day between properties and work meetings.
-She hosts open-houses, goes to realtor-sponsor lunches, looks at a potential “pocket listing” house.
-And so on.
+She is a real estate agent who has had 5 clients looking for properties this month.
+Emma drives approx. 90 miles a day between properties and meetings.
+She hosts open houses, goes to realtor-sponsor lunches, and looks at potential “pocket listing” houses.

-90 miles per day on average, for approx 300 days a year means that Emma drove 27,000 miles in a year for Business purposes.
-Calculating with $.56 per mile, Emma can claim $15,120 in tax deductions on her taxes.
+90 miles per day on average, for approx 300 days a year means that Emma drove 27,000 miles in a year for business purposes.
+Calculating an average of 60.5 cents per mile for the whole year, Emma will be able to claim $16,000 in tax deductions on her taxes.

 You can drive more (or less) miles than Emma, you can undoubtedly see how this tax deduction is a successful realtor’s primary concern.

-You need supporting IRS-Proof Mileage Logs to claim a Vehicle Deduction.
-If your Claim is ever Audited, the IRS will expect you to have precise Mileage logs.
+You need supporting IRS-approved mileage logs to claim a vehicle mileage tax deduction.
+When your claim is audited, the IRS will expect you to have precise mileage logs.

-- The Address of the Business Location you’ve visited;
+- The addresses of the business locations you’ve visited;

-You have already claimed a Tax Deduction in a previous year and now you are being audited for Mileage?
+You’ve already claimed a tax deduction in a previous year and now you’re being audited for mileage?

-If Realtors choose to take the Standard Mileage Deduction they could get a significant amount of money that they have earned by driving for Business.
+If realtors choose to take the standard mileage deduction, they can get a significant amount of money that they earned by driving for business.

-Take Advantage of our 30-Day Free Trial, Try ALL of our Unique Features!
-You will see for Yourself that by creating IRS-Proof Mileage logs in 7 mins/month while saving yourself from the consequences of Inaccurate Mileage Logs, MileageWise becomes the Best Deal for your Dollar on the Mileage Log Market.
+You will see for yourself that by creating IRS-proof mileage logs in 7 minutes/month and saving yourself from the consequences of inaccurate mileage logs, MileageWise becomes the best deal for your dollar on the mileage log market.